 - You prepare your dataset for certain look-ups for budgeting templates.
 You need all combinations of products and locations.

-- When you want to create a big data set for testing or training a cross join easily creates a big quantity of data
+- When you want to create a big data set for testing or training a cross-join easily creates a large quantity of data

 - One is when you want to create a big list of all possible combinations of two things.